FICTION-ZJU/Pastry/README.md

 Time : 0.011s
 ```

-## Replicating the results from the paper
+## Replicate the results from the paper

 To run the benchmark suite, run: